 - Make a Gift – Your contribution of any size makes a difference in the lives of your friends and neighbors.
-Give here [link to online donation page] today!
+Give here today!

 - Join us! – Reach out to us at email@example.com if you are interested in becoming more involved as an advocate for the Library.

 To keep up with emerging advocacy efforts, follow us on Instagram, LinkedIn, and Twitter!

 What is the difference between the Foundation, the Friends, and the Board of Trustees?

 The Library Board of Trustees are community residents who are appointed to the Board by the Mayor for a 5-year term.
 They are the official body that acts on the Library’s behalf, proposing and overseeing the Library’s annual operating budget and setting policy and procedures.

 The Montclair Public Library Foundation is the main fundraising arm of the Library.
 We work in conjunction with the Board of Trustees and Library Director to identify and prioritize the Library’s needs, and then pursue grant opportunities, sponsorships, and individual gifts in order to meet those needs.
 The Foundation raises money for programming, to enhance resources, and in support of special projects that exceed municipal funding.

 The Friends of the Montclair Public Library and the Friends of the Bellevue Avenue Library raise public awareness of the services and programs offered by the Montclair Public Library, advocate for the Library and the Bellevue Avenue Branch, and organize community volunteer programs.